GARNISHEE ORDER

 ATTACHMENT ORDERS

-Income Tax Authorities Issue Attachment Orders in terms of Section 226(3) of Income Tax Act, 1961.
-On receipt of this order, banker is required to remit the desired amount to income tax authorities.
+Income Tax Authorities Issue Attachment Orders in terms of Section 226(3) of the Income Tax Act, 1961.
+On receipt of this order, a banker is required to remit the desired amount to income tax authorities.
 An Attachment Order without mentioning the amount is not a valid order.

-- Attachment order applies to money deposited in the account after receipt of order also till it is fully satisfied whereas Garnishee order does not apply to subsequent deposits.
+- The attachment order applies to money deposited in the account after receipt of the order also till it is fully satisfied whereas the Garnishee order does not apply to subsequent deposits.

 COMPARISON OF GARNISHEE ORDER & ATTACHMENT ORDER | ||